celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node.md

 It will prompt you for a passphrase, ask you to confirm it, and then will output your account address: `Address: {<YOUR-ACCOUNT-ADDRESS>}`

-Save this address to an environment variables, so that you can reference it below (don't include the braces):
+Save this address to an environment variable (don't include the braces).
+You'll reference it when you'll start the node.

 `$ export CELO_ACCOUNT_ADDRESS=<YOUR-ACCOUNT-ADDRESS>`